dog-ball/Car-Reviews/README.md

 Predicting car review sentiment using Bag of Words, Naive Bayes and Support Vector Machines.

-This project recieved a mark of 100% from the University of Bath for my Artificial Intelligence MSc.
+This project received a mark of 100% from the University of Bath for my Artificial Intelligence MSc.